 - Restart your computer after installing the drivers, launch the game and check if this solves the problem.

-Tip: You should also make sure that you Intel drives have the latest drivers installed.
+Tip: You should also make sure that your Intel drives have the latest drivers installed.
+Also, make sure that you try to run the game after disabling the antivirus software on the computer.